 While being bald will not stop a guy from being popular, it’s not a trait that most people expect out of a teen or young adult.
 So, balding in your teenage years isn’t really expected or positive.

 There are several causes for baldness in guys; a few of them are illnesses and conditions that can be treated.
 However, the most common is called “male pattern baldness.”
 It comes from your genes and typically your mother’s side.
-So, look at your mom’s brothers to see your hair(less) future.
+So look at your mom’s brothers to maybe see where you are headed.